secretstartups/handbook/content/job-families/security/security-leadership.md

 - Technical credibility: Significant experience in multiple domains of sub-department
 - Management credibility: relevant, progressive experience in Security management
 - Ability to understand, communicate and improve the quality of multiple teams
-- Demonstrate longevity at at least one recent job
+- Demonstrate longevity at, at least, one recent job
 - Ability to be successful managing at a remote-only company
 - Humble, servant leader